callebalik/clinical_NLP_SE/references/annotation/annotation_guidelines.md

 ### ISSUES

-- The model does not directly take into consideration the annotation guidelines
 - Guidelines are somewhat inconsistent in syntax
 - Hur är vi inkluderande från börjar så att vi inte tappar exempel.